sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     This installs the Helm chart from the **chart** folder with the release name **incident-management** in the namespace **incident-management**.

-    > With the ***helm upgrade --install*** command you can install a new chart as well as upgrade an existing chart.
+    > With the ***helm upgrade --install*** command, you can install a new chart as well as upgrade an existing chart.

-    The outcome of installation looks like this:
+    The outcome of the installation looks like this:

     <!-- border; size:540px --> ![Deployed app](./deployedapp.png)